LiaisonTechnologies/proletariat/README.md

 ## User Guide

-Proletariat relies on [spec](https://clojure.org/guides/spec) so it will pull in the latest alpha build of Clojure.
-The good part is that the library is almost entirely spec'ed, which is nice.
-The bad part is that you pull in an alpha version of Clojure.
-Luckily Clojure is really good about being backward-compatible, so you shouldn't run into any major issues.
+Proletariat relies on [spec](https://clojure.org/guides/spec) so it will pull in the latest version of Clojure.
+The library is almost entirely spec'ed, which is nice.

 This library is being actively developed with new features and functionality, so do check out the [API docs](https://liaisontechnologies.github.io/proletariat/docs) for an overview of what it offers.